Finding Solid Footing | This Is My Sepsis & Amputation Story

 Raising Awareness About Sepsis

-Sepsis is responsible for 1 in 5 deaths worldwide.
-Yet many people still don’t know what it is, or how to spot the symptoms.
+Sepsis is responsible for 20% of deaths worldwide, yet many people still don’t know what it is or how to detect the symptoms.

-Eighteen months after my illness, I joined the Board of Directors at Sepsis Alliance.
-Since then, I’ve dedicated my life to spreading awareness about this silent killer.
-I was even described in a national magazine as “one of the nation’s leading advocates for sepsis awareness.”
+Eighteen months after nearly losing my life to septic shock, I joined the Board of Directors at Sepsis Alliance.
+Since then, I’ve dedicated much of my time to spreading awareness about this silent killer.

-By turning my personal tragedy into a platform for education, I’ve reached hundreds of thousands of people.
-I’ve also worked with policymakers in Washington State, Hawaii, and Washington D.C. to push for better sepsis and amputee support.
+By turning my personal tragedy into a platform for education, I’ve reached millions of people with sepsis awareness information.
+I’ve worked with policymakers in Washington State, Hawaii, and Washington D.C. to advocate for better sepsis and amputee policies and regulations.

 Reaching Millions Through Speaking and Social Media

 In 2020, I delivered a keynote address at the first-ever Sepsis Alliance Summit on the second anniversary of my illness.
-The video of that talk has been viewed nearly 300,000 times.
+The video of that talk received over 1,000 views per day during the first month and continued to grow to over 500,000 views to date.

-On social media, I’ve built a combined following of over 120,000 people across Facebook, Instagram, and TikTok.
-My content has reached millions and sparked vital conversations about sepsis, amputations, and resilience.
+I joined forces with a powerhouse sepsis advocate from England, and we have built a community of over 190,000 people across Facebook, Instagram, and TikTok.
+My content has reached tens of millions and sparked vital conversations about sepsis, amputations, and resilience.

 Working With Organizations to Save Lives